 Adjuvant (additional) treatment

-After surgery, you may need further treatment.
-This is called adjuvant (additional) therapy and can include:
+After surgery, you may need other treatments.
+These are called adjuvant (additional) therapy and can include:

 If you have breast-conserving surgery you will usually be offered radiotherapy to the breast to reduce the risk of the cancer coming back in the same breast.
 Sometimes you may be offered radiotherapy to the nodes under your arm.